-Completion of a criminal background check and drug screening are required for admission and/or clinical placement in most School of Health Sciences and all Nursing programs.
-The criminal background and drug screening may be done before enrollment in the professional/technical core courses, prior to the first day of clinical or externship or as required by the clinical facility and as specified by the Health Sciences and or Nursing program.
-Additional criminal background checks and/or drug screenings will be required in Health and Nursing programs for students enrolled in clinical courses for more than 12 months.
+Completion of criminal background and drug screening are required for admission and/or clinical placement in most School of Health Sciences and all Nursing programs.
+The criminal background and drug screening may be done before enrollment in the professional/technical core courses, prior to the first day of clinical or externship or as required by the clinical facility and as specified by the Health Sciences or Nursing program.
+Additional criminal background and/or drug screenings will be required in Health and Nursing programs for students enrolled in clinical courses for more than 12 months.
 Convictions are reported to the clinical sites.
 Criminal charges (a criminal complaint filed in court by a prosecutor) may be reported based on facility request.
-Any convictions or criminal charges filed against the student prior to or during his/her enrollment in the Health or Nursing programs may result in a failure to be approved for required clinical placement assignments and may result in inability to progress through or gradate from the program.
+Any convictions or criminal charges filed against the student prior to or during his/her enrollment in the Health or Nursing program may result in a failure to be approved for required clinical placement assignments and may result in inability to progress through or graduate from the program.
+See Appendix: Exceptions for Certified Nursing Assistant and Qualified Medication Aide (CNA/QMA) students.

-Students who are not continuously enrolled in a program until completion may be required to complete additional screenings upon re-entry to a program or admission to a different program in the School of Health Sciences or School of Nursing.
+Students who are not continuously enrolled in a program until completion may be required to complete additional screenings upon re-entry to a program or admission to a different program in the

+School of Health Sciences or School of Nursing.
 Clinical sites or the College may request additional background or drug screenings at their discretion.